PyDrocsid/cogs/moderation/content_filter/documentation.md

 # Content Filter

-Contains commands to do setup checks for blacklisted expressions in every message.
+Contains commands to do setup a list with expressions, which will be filtered in every message.

 !!! note
     Users with the `content_filter.bypass` permission are not affected by these checks.